risingwavelabs/risingwave-docs/docs/ingest/ingest-from-kafka.md

 ## Read schemas from AWS Glue Schema Registry

-:::note Premium Edition Feature
+:::tip Premium Edition Feature
 This feature is only available in the premium edition of RisingWave.
 The premium edition offers additional advanced features and capabilities beyond the free and community editions.
-If you have any questions about upgrading to the premium edition, please contact our sales team.
+If you have any questions about upgrading to the premium edition, please contact our sales team at [sales@risingwave-labs.com](mailto:sales@risingwave-labs.com).
 :::

 AWS Glue Schema Registry is a serverless feature of AWS Glue that allows you to centrally manage and enforce schemas for data streams, enabling data validation and compatibility checks.
 It helps in improving the quality of data streams by providing a central repository for managing and enforcing schemas across various AWS services and custom applications.